Yu Zidi: 2025 season

-In her first event of the Championships in Singapore, Yu qualified for the final of the 200m individual medley.
-In the final, she finished in fourth place with a time of 2:09.21, 0.06 seconds behind bronze medalist Mary-Sophie Harvey of Canada.
-She was fourth as well in her second individual event, the 200m butterfly, with a time of 2:06.43, 0.31 seconds behind Australia's Elizabeth Dekkers.
-Yu swam in the heats for the Chinese team in the 4×200 m freestyle relay, helping them qualify to the final.
-She was replaced in the final by Liu Yaxin, but shared in the team's bronze medal win, becoming the youngest swimmer to win a medal at the World Aquatics Championships.
-The Sydney Morning Herald further identified her as the youngest swimmer to win a global championship medal since 12-year-old Inge Sørensen's bronze in the 200m breaststroke at the 1936 Summer Olympics.
-Yu finished in Singapore with the 400m individual medley, where she again placed fourth.
+In her first event of the 2025 World Aquatics Championships in Singapore, Yu qualified for the final of the 200 m individual medley.
+She became the youngest swimmer in history to compete in a World Championship final.
+In the final, she finished in fourth place with a time of 2:09.21, just 0.06 seconds behind bronze medalist Mary-Sophie Harvey of Canada.
+In the 200 m butterfly, Yu placed fourth as well with a time of 2:06.43, just 0.31 seconds behind Australia's Elizabeth Dekkers.
+Yu swam in the heats for the Chinese team in the 4 × 200 m freestyle relay, helping them qualify to the final.
+Although she was replaced in the final by Liu Yaxin, she shared in the team's bronze medal win, becoming the youngest swimmer to win a medal at the World Aquatics Championships.
+The Sydney Morning Herald further identified her as the youngest swimmer to win a global championship medal since 12-year-old Inge Sørensen's bronze in the 200 m breaststroke at the 1936 Summer Olympics.
+Yu finished in Singapore with a third fourth-place finish in the 400 m individual medley, her time of 4:33.76 just falling half a second outside Jenna Forrester of Australia and Mio Narita of Japan who tied at 4:33.26 for silver.

+In November, at the age of 13, Yu competed in the National Games of China in Shenzhen.
+In the 200 m individual medley, she won the gold medal in a time of 2:07.41, which broke the Asian record of 2:07.57 set by countrywoman Ye Shiwen in 2012.
+In the 200 m butterfly, she finished with a time of 2:06.57 to win silver.
+In the 400 m individual medley, she clocked 4:34.33 for the gold.

+Yu was named the World Junior Female Swimmer of the Year by SwimSwam.
+Yu was nominated for the 2026 Laureus World Sports Awards for World Breakthrough of the Year.